Dripdrop12/ipardalis/content/chameleons-as-pets.md

 title = "Panther Chameleons as Pets" header_title = "Chameleons as Pets" description = "Provide your Panther Chameleon with agency and they will build their confidence around human caretakers.
-Your positive interactions will build trust and result in a very enjoyable experience for you." keywords = ["Are panther chameleons aggressive", "Do panther chameleons like to be handled", "Do panther chameleons make good pets", "What is the friendliest breed of chameleon"] faq = true home = true
+Your positive interactions will build trust and result in a very enjoyable experience for you." faq = true home = true
 +++